flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 scripts, single or simple sources and/or exists as a thin wrapper or launcher around other tools will not be accepted.

-Simple web wrapper applications that embed a web engine and load a remote website without adding significant functionality or meaningful desktop integration will not be accepted.
+Simple web wrapper applications that embed local or remote content in a web engine without providing significant polish, functionality, or meaningful desktop integration will not be accepted.

-Exceptions can be given on a case by case basis.

 #### Extensions